Böri Shad: Biography

 After the Turks started to plunder the cities, Viro escaped to the mountainous region of Artsakh, where the Turks managed to track him down.
-When asked to capitulate, the Catholicos summoned princes and potentates from across the country and asked them whether the Albanians should resist the invaders.
+When asked to capitulate, Viro summoned princes and potentates from across the country and asked them whether the Albanians should resist the invaders.
 It was decided that resistance was futile.

-Viro personally brought the message of obedience and allegiance to Böri Shad, whose army encamped in the vicinity of Partav.
-The shad reproached Viro for his delays: "Why did you procrastinate with your visit?
+Viro personally brought the message of obedience and allegiance to Böri Shad, whose army was encamped in the vicinity of Partav.
+He reproached Viro for his delays: "Why did you procrastinate with your visit?
 If only you were more expeditious, your country would have been spared the calamities brought about by my troops".

-After paying homage to Böri Shad, the Catholicos asked him to free the Albanian prisoners.
+After paying homage to Böri Shad, Viro asked him to free the Albanian prisoners.
 Böri Shad dispatched his bailiffs to search the tents.
 They found many young men hiding among the treasure and cattle and set them free.

 In April 630 Böri Shad took advantage of dynastic disorders in the Sassanid Empire and dispatched Chorpan Tarkhan to conquer Armenia.
 Although the campaign was successful, Böri Shad had to flee to Central Asia after learning about the murder of Tong Yabghu later that year.

+The 17th century Volga Bulgar compilation Ja'far Tarikh (a work of disputed authenticity) represents Börishad being elected as the second Khagan of the Khazars after Tong Yabghu's death, defeating Bulan-shad and Alp-shad (i.e Alp Ilutuer), sons of Tong Yabghu.
+Alp then founded Kingdom of North Caucasia Huns, though he submitted to Börishad shortly after, who was succeded by his son Irbis.